 Parents are asked to contact the School office via phone or email in a timely fashion to report the reason for their child's absence.
-If they are reporting after school hours and before 8:00 will the school receive an email at am. admin@royaloakschool.ca and our Administrative Assistant will inform classroom teachers, or you can leave a voicemail message on the school phone.
-Please only email administrators if your child is absent.
+If they are reporting after school hours and before 8:00 the school will receive email am. an admin@royaloakschool.ca and our Administrative Assistant will inform classroom teachers, or you can leave a voicemail school phone.
+Please only email message on the administrators if your child is absent.
 DO NOT email the teacher for absences or lates.